Install and Use Podman on Ubuntu 20.04

 List all Images with Podman

-If you have downloaded multiple images and now want to see what are the available images on your system, you can list all of them using the following command:
+If you have downloaded multiple images and now want to see what images are available on your system, you can list all of them using the following command:

 podman images